ramirezd42/daveramirez.dev/README.md

 7.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

 8.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) (if any).
-These allow customization of default Gatsby settings affecting server-side rendering.
+These allow customization of default Gatsby settings affecting server-side rendering.FFSDFSDFSDFSDF

 9.  **`LICENSE`**: Gatsby is licensed under the MIT license.